Numerai SEC Filings: 13F and Form ADV Footprint

 Takeaways

 SEC filings are a partial but useful lens.
-They miss most of the crypto-native picture but capture what the largest regulated participants are doing, and that is worth watching alongside round economics and on-chain flows.
+They miss most of the crypto-native picture and much of the trading book, but they capture the public regulated-adviser footprint worth watching alongside round economics and token supply flows.

-Concentration is absolute in the current data.
-A single filer — Numerai GP LLC — carries the entire reported value in our 13F dataset, and the quarterly filing count sits flat at one.
-That is the shape of a niche asset class whose regulated institutional base has yet to meaningfully form.
+Concentration is absolute in this dataset.
+Numerai GP LLC carries the entire reported 13F value, and the quarterly filing count has been flat at one for 13 quarters.
+That is the shape of a narrow public filing panel, not evidence of a broad institutional holder base.

 Treat the numbers as directional.
-Reporting lag, coverage gaps, and classification noise mean 13F and ADV data should inform your read on institutional engagement, not settle it.
+Reporting lag, coverage gaps, classification noise, and 13F's long-only scope mean these filings should inform a read on Numerai's regulated footprint, not settle the question of institutional engagement.